- Program Code:3409

 - School:School of Engineering Technology and Applied Science

 - Program Length:3 years/ 6 semesters

-To ensure that you choose the appropriate technology to participate in courses delivered by distance mode in FALL 2020, please consult the recommended computer specifications for the ICET academic programs here.
+To ensure that you choose the appropriate technology to participate in courses delivered in online and hybrid mode in FALL 2020, please consult the recommended computer specifications for the ICET academic programs here.

 Software is taking the planet by storm and Centennial College's Software Engineering Technology program will provide you with three years of learning in designing, developing and maintaining software systems.

 During this time, you'll attend advanced diploma courses that will cover modern programming languages, design and algorithm concepts, data management tools and modern software engineering methodologies.
 The program will also expose you to a solid knowledge of systems integration, enterprise programming, mobile computing and software security specialization.

 To round out the curriculums technical focus, the Software Engineering Technology program will include two software development projects.
 For these real-world business applications, you'll put into action all the technical, systems and business skills acquired during your courses to build higher quality software.

 The knowledge and hands-on experience you'll obtain in Software Engineering Technology will enable you to design and develop various kinds of software applications, human-computer interfaces and enterprise information systems.

 Please note: Qualified college or university graduates with a background in software may gain direct admission into Semester 3 of this three-year program and receive their Software Engineering Technology advanced diploma in four semesters (program #3429 or the co-op optional version, #3439).